entermix123/Python-Advance-Course/README.md

 1. Lists as Stacks and Queues
 2. Tuples and Sets
+3. Exercise Stacks, Queues, Tuples and Sets
-3. Multidimensional Lists
+4. Multidimensional Lists
-4. Functions Advanced
+5. Functions Advanced
-5. Error Handling
+6. Error Handling
-6. File Handling
+7. File Handling
-7. Modules
+8. Modules
-8. Exam Preparations
+9. Exam Preparations

 © SoftUni – about.softuni.bg.
 Copyrighted document.
 Unauthorized copy, reproduction or use is not permitted.